 Spring hangers are an integrated part of the Piping Industry.
 The use of spring hangers for supporting pipe weights is well-known to every piping engineer.
 Whenever some rigid supports are not taking load due to their thermal movement or rigid supports are creating bad effects on equipment connection Piping engineers suggest the use of a spring hanger to share some of the loads and to keep the piping system safe.

 The selection of the appropriate type of hanger support for any given application is governed by the individual piping configuration and job requirements.

 There are two types of Spring hangers.

 - Variable Spring Hanger- Loads vary throughout its operating range and

-- Constant Spring hanger- Load remains constant throughout its operating range.
+- Constant Spring hanger- The load remains constant throughout its operating range.

-The following write up will provide a simple guideline for the selection of both Variable and constant Spring hanger while analyzing a piping system using Caesar II.
+The following write-up will provide a simple guideline for the selection of both Variable and constant Spring hangers while analyzing a piping system using Caesar II.